omgnetwork/omgnetwork.github.io/website/versioned_docs/version-1.0.0/morevp-technical-overview.md

 ### How to prove that a spend transaction is exitable

 Several mechanisms exist to prove that a spend transaction is exitable.
-This section describes two methods, starting with the method OmiseGO has implemented.
+This section describes two methods, starting with the method OMG Network has implemented.

 **Implemented exit proof method**
 1. User presents `tx` along with each of the `input_tx1, input_tx2, ... , input_txn` that created the inputs to the transaction, a Merkle proof of inclusion for each `input_tx`, and a signature over `tx` from the `newowner` of each `input_tx`.